Jason2866/ESP_Flasher/README.md

 Tasmota-ESP-Flasher is an app for ESP8266 / ESP32 designed to make flashing Tasmota on ESPs as simple as possible by:

  * Pre-built binaries for most used operating systems
  * Hiding all non-essential options for flashing.
-All necessary options (bootloader, flash mode) are automatically set.
+All necessary options (bootloader, flash mode, safeboot) are automatically set.

 The flashing process is done using [esptool](https://github.com/espressif/esptool) from espressif.